 - 1. Incidents of violence, serious threats, intimidation, etc., may require involvement of law enforcement. - 2.
 Ordinarily district and building administrators are authorized to call the police to respond to the threat or acts of violence.
 In case of imminent danger, any staff member or visitor is authorized to call 911.
 The District's phone system will automatically notify selected personnel of a 911 call. - 3.
 Syntax Communications will handle all contacts with media. - 4.
 Syntax Communications will provide information to building staff that can be given to parents and concerned others. - 5.
 As required by SAVE legislation and the Dignity for All Students Act, incidents of violence as well as material cases of bullying, harassment, and discrimination will be reported to New York State on an annual basis through the VADIR (Violent and Disruptive Incident Report) and Report of incidents concerning School Safety and the Educational Climate. - 6.
 The Superintendent shall notify the BOCES District Superintendent as soon as possible whenever the emergency plan or building-level school safety plan is activated and results in the closing of a school building in the district, and shall provide such information as the Commissioner may require.
 The District Superintendent, shall notify the Commissioner.
 Such information need not be provided for routine snow emergency days.

 D. Removing Violent Individuals

-- 1. Aggressively dangerous and violent students should only be restrained by qualified staff (CPI Nonviolent Crisis Intervention Training certified).
-Police or crisis team should be called to remove the student. - 2.
-Violent adults are to be reported immediately, law enforcement called and only removed by police.
+1. Aggressively dangerous and violent students should only be restrained by qualified staff (CPI Nonviolent Crisis Intervention Training certified).
+Police or crisis team should be called to remove the student.